 I’ve spent more than thirty-five years editing and writing books and magazine articles and more than fifteen coaching.
 As a writer, editor and Certified Martha Beck Master Life Coach, I understand that we are profoundly narrative creatures.
 My guess is that you’re telling yourself a lot of stories – about what you can’t have, what you don’t deserve, what you can’t be – that simply aren’t true.
 So let’s hit the road and rewrite the narrative to reveal the real you.
 Because when you come from that place of authenticity, you can achieve your greatest goals – and give your greatest gifts to the rest of the world.

-The first time I walked the Camino six years ago, I arrived with a lot of questions and decision points.
+The first time I walked the Camino seven years ago, I arrived with a lot of questions and decision points.
 Walking for hours in nature each day – through sheep-stippled meadows, overgrown Middle Earth forests, shimmering olive groves, golden wheat fields, and more – I allowed myself to absorb the answers I needed through the soles of my feet.
 It was a deeply spiritual, transformative experience.
-Walking with my fellow “caministas,” I laughed my ass off, forged fabulous new friendships, and turned myself into a pork product pinata (imagine a tilde over the “n.”)
+Walking with my fellow “caministas,” I laughed my ass off, forged fabulous new friendships, and turned myself into a pork product piñata.
 I felt rinsed clean, ready for new beginnings.
 (A fellow walker later challenged me, “How can you be rinsed clean if you’re full of pork?”
 I told her I didn’t much care for her tone and gave her another gin-tonic.